5 Best and Practical Pestle Analysis Examples to Know

 Technological Factor: Growing Cloud Computing Demand

 • So, increasing the use of smartphones and tablets may also decrease the demand for Apple products.
-In the high-tech surrounding, an Apple device may seem less secure.
+In the high-tech surroundings, an Apple device may seem less secure.
 So, Apple needs to consider all these aspects when it comes to technology.

 Legal Factor: Increasing Privacy Regulations